ishug86/analytics-splunk-app/Blog.md

 ![pasted_image_8_16_18__4_05_pm](https://user-images.githubusercontent.com/11368123/44235324-b631ed80-a16e-11e8-9d99-d31722ba9d74.png)

-2)- Since all the pipelines steps are under now under this closure, Before executing any pipeline steps, the code inside `integration` closure will be executed.
-With this power now you can apply all your admin rules under this closure.
+2)- Since all the pipelines steps are  now under `integration` closure, Before executing any pipeline steps, the code inside `integration` closure will be executed.
+With this leverage now you can apply all your admin rules under this closure.

 3)- To implement commit validation functionality , In shared libs, in `integration` block you can write this example code:-